External Data Sources¶

 tags_dump = json.dumps(tags, sort_keys=True, ensure_ascii=True)

-# If the data series for this tag has not been established, establish one
+# If the data series for this tag hasn't been established yet, create one

 if tags_dump not in series_map: